Ir0n2/RoryFlix/README.md

 # Firewall

+It is recommended you use the default gui firewall tool that comes with linux mint.
+Press windows or super key and Search "firewall"
+In the linux mint firewall tool set incoming to allow.

-If other devices cannot access RoryFlix, your firewall may be blocking connections.
+If other devices still cannot access RoryFlix, your firewall may still be blocking connections.

+If so try this:

 On Linux systems using UFW: